 - Have I considered other common causes?
 Make sure that you’ve considered other common causes like dehydration, alcohol consumption, food allergies, and overexertion.
 Note that in some cases overexertion and stress can also be triggers for TMJ.

-If you think TMJ might be causing your headaches, neuromuscular dentists Dr. Johnson and Dr. Kendall will perform a comprehensive exam of your jaw and determine whether you have characteristics of TMJ, including tense muscles, displaced discs in the temporomandibular joint, or other potential elements of the disorder.
+If you think TMJ might be causing your headaches, neuromuscular dentists Dr. Kendall or Dr. Johnson will perform a comprehensive exam of your jaw and determine whether you have characteristics of TMJ, including tense muscles, displaced discs in the temporomandibular joint, or other potential elements of the disorder.